octapf/technical-test/README.md

 1. import {a,b} from './module.js'
 2. import \* as module from './module.js'

-Also exporting is simpler in ES-Modules
+Also, exporting is simpler in ES-Modules

 1. export function a(cb) => import { a } from '...'
 2. export default function b(cb) => import anyName from '...'